h1v3r/Athena/README.md

 To accept the default settings of the script click enter.

 ### Pause the Program
 The following steps "Pause the Program", "Remove Athena" and "Portainer" are optional and not needed for the workflow.
-It provides addidional informations to maximize your docker experience or stop and remove the whole application when you are done.
+It provides additional information’s to maximize your docker experience or stop and remove the whole application when you are done.

 You can bring all containers down by executing